 A lot of what we eat during the holidays can make our dogs very sick and, in some cases, can even be toxic.
 Foods that are high in fat, such as dark turkey meat and gravy, or those slathered in butter, such as bread and biscuits, can cause gastrointestinal upset and pancreatitis.
 Veggies can be safe, but many have seasonings like onions and garlic that can be toxic to dogs.

 You’ve likely read that there are safe meats, veggies, and even dessert options for your dog.
 Well, that’s true if certain precautions are taken, and the right foods are offered.
-By following these tips, you can create a wonderful Thanksgiving meal for your dog.
+By following these tips, you can create a wonderful Thanksgiving for dogs.

 Thanksgiving Meat Options for Your Dog